CacheControl/json-rules-engine/docs/engine.md

 ### engine.addRule(Rule instance|Object options)

 Adds a rule to the engine.
-The engine will execute the rule upon the next ```run()```
+The engine will execute the rule upon the next ```run()``` if the rule doesn't have value set at rule[engine.ruleKeyField], a random string will be set instead.

 ```js
 let Rule = require('json-rules-engine').Rule